 ‘The designer is not the user’ is a common maxim in UX design used to reiterate the importance of objective review and testing.
 Another well known supposition is that it’s only necessary to test with 5 users in order to identity design problems.
 This idea comes from an original article published by the grand-daddies of UX Design, the Nielsen-Norman Group.

 The 5 user tests approach is based on research identifying that exponentially less new faults are disovered by a greater numbers of testers and therefore 5 testers alone will identify the most pertinent and immediate issues.
 In a sense, it is a form of cost benefit analysis; why pay for more testers when they will identify far fewer new faults than the first 5?
-There are many assumptions wrapped up in this nugget of wisdom, not least that the scale of the project to be tested does not exceed the testing capabilities of 5 individuals.
-Howevere, as a rule of thumb, it’s a sensible and achieveable approach to have at least 5 people test the core functionality of a project, be it commercial or artistic.
+There are many assumptions wrapped up in this assertion, not least that the scale of the project to be tested does not exceed the testing capabilities of 5 individuals.
+Although the original research is sometimes challenged, in my own opinion, it’s a sensible and achieveable approach to have at least 5 people test the core functionality of a project, be it commercial or artistic.
 The implication is to expect problems to be found and plan to resolve those problems before re-testing.

 Artists woud do well to consider how, when and with how many people they can test their work

 Respect the double diamond.

 The double diamond is a construct popularised by the Design Council in the mid 2000’s.
 It has now evolved somewhat and has been adapted to suit a growing number of contexts.
 It is often used to underpin UX design workflow.

 At its heart, quite literally, the double diamond situates a defined design brief.
 To the left of the design question, the first diamond represents a divergent process that begins with the investigation of an orginal question, problem or proposition.